Do Go On - 127 - Escape From Colditz Castle

 Very good.

-So I mean over eight months tunneling continued well into 1942 by then Germans are the Germans knew that the French were digging somewhere Based on the noise of tunneling reverberating to the castle at night
+that the French were digging somewhere based on the noise of tunneling reverberating through the castle at night.

-You're like what the fuck is that but they just couldn't find where they were doing it and the Germans could neither
+Yeah, so you'd hear a bit of noise.
+You'd be like, what the fuck is that?
+But they just couldn't find where they were doing it.

-The Nazis the Nazis.
-Yeah, so they would hear the sounds at night.
-A little bit of, and be like, what the fuck is that?
+And the Germans couldn't either.
+The Nazis.
+The Nazis, yeah.
+So they would hear the sounds at night a little bit of, and be like, what the fuck is that?

-Sticky man.
-No. The French were not concerned because they thought that the tunnel's entrance was
+Stick to your man.
+No. The French were not concerned because they thought that the tunnel's entrance was undetectable.

-undetectable.
-But disaster struck one day when one of the German guards discovered the dirt they'd
+But disaster struck one day when one of the German guards discovered the dirt they'd be.

-He reported it to Captain Edgis, the man in charge of security.
+He reported it to Captain Edgar's, the man in charge of security.

 He didn't think to look into the clock tower.

-Which is kind of genius, isn't it, won't you?
+Which is kind of genius, in a way.

 He knew that the tunnel was now outside the castle's walls